 What is the average GMAT Score for different B-Schools in Europe?

 As per a GMAC report, the mean GMAT score has risen up 6 points since 2016.
 Keeping this data in mind, let us have a look at some of the European B-Schools and the average GMAT score required by them:

 |Business Schools||Average 2018 GMAT Score||Average 2017 GMAT Score|

 |Cambridge Judge Business School||693||695|

 How long does it take to prepare for GMAT?

-However, the study schedule and the hours devoted depends on the individual’s capacity.
-For instance, an average 120 hours of studying divided into ten weeks of studying will give you approximately 12 hours a week and will include tutoring sessions as well as class sessions.
+However, the study schedule and the hours devoted to GMAT preparation depends on the individual’s capacity.
+For instance, an average of 120 hours of studying divided into ten weeks of studying will give you approximately 12 hours a week and will include tutoring sessions as well as class sessions.
 It is advisable to spread these hours evenly and start your preparation at the earliest.

 How many times can you give the GMAT exam?

 For those who couldn’t crack this exam in the first attempt, the best part is that a candidate can retake the exam up to 5 times in a year.
 To reappear for the exam, candidates have to submit a written request to the GMAC.
 Candidates have to keep in mind that you have to wait for a minimum of 16 days before reappearing for the test.